higham/matrices-correlation-invalid/readme.md

 -----

-This collection is ready to include as a group in the [Anymatrix](https://github.com/mmikaitis/anymatrix) collection, for which the name `matcorinv` should be used.
+This collection is ready to include as a group in the [Anymatrix](https://github.com/mmikaitis/anymatrix) collection, for which the name `corrinv` should be used.

 Requirements